Legal Design

 The deployment of design principles within a legal context has gained some traction in recent years, with exciting work being done on contract design, policy design and legal education too.

-It might seem alien to imagine living in a country where you did not understand your rights, particularly those that relate to your own body, but for Nepali women living in rural communities (some ?% of the population), this is a reality.
+It might seem alien to imagine living in a country where you do not understand your rights, particularly those that relate to your own body, but for Nepali women living in rural communities this is a reality.